RoverWire/virtualhost/README.md

-Virtualhost Manage Bash Script
+Virtualhost Manage Script
 ===========

-Bash Script to allow easy create or delete apache virtual hosts on ubuntu.
+Bash Script to allow create or delete apache virtual hosts on Ubuntu on a quick way.

 ## Installation ##

-1.- Download the script
+1. Download the script
-2.- Apply permission to execute:
+2. Apply permission to execute:

         $ chmod +x /path/to/virtualhost.sh

-Optional: if you want to use the script globally, then you need to copy the file to your /usr/local/bin directory, is better if you copy it without the .sh extension:
+3. Optional: if you want to use the script globally, then you need to copy the file to your /usr/local/bin directory, is better if you copy it without the .sh extension:

-  sudo cp /path/to/virtualhost.sh /usr/local/bin/virtualhost
+        $ sudo cp /path/to/virtualhost.sh /usr/local/bin/virtualhost

 ## Usage ##

+In command line syntax:

+    $ sudo sh virtualhost.sh [create | delete] [domain] [optional host_dir]

+With script installed on /usr/local/bin

-  $ sudo virtualhost \[crate | delete] \[domain] \[host_dir]
+    $ sudo virtualhost [create | delete] [domain] [optional host_dir]

+### Examples ###

-to create a new virtual host with the same directory name as domain:
+to create a new virtual host:

     $ sudo virtualhost create mysite.dev

-to create a new virtual host with custom directory name or using existing one (relative to /var/www):
+to create a new virtual host with custom directory name:

     $ sudo virtualhost create anothersite.dev my_dir

 to delete a virtual host

     $ sudo virtualhost delete mysite.dev

-to delete a virtual host with custom directory name
+to delete a virtual host with custom directory name:

     $ sudo virtualhost delete anothersite.dev my_dir